aws/aws-eks-best-practices/content/performance/performance.md

 ## Definition

-Performance efficiency in the cloud is composed of four areas:

--	Selection
--	Review Resources and Scalability
--	Monitoring
--	Trade offs

-Take a data-driven approach to building a high-performance architecture.
-Gather data on all aspects of the architecture,from the high-level design to the selection and configuration of resource types.
+To ensure the efficient use of EKS container services, you should gather data on all aspects of the architecture, from the high-level design to the selection of EKS resource types.
 By reviewing your choices on a regular basis, you ensure that you are taking advantage of the continually evolving Amazon EKS and Container services.
 Monitoring will ensure that you are aware of any deviance from expected performance so you can take action on it.
-Finally, you can make tradeoffs in your architecture to improve performance, such as using different deployment strategies, Serice Mesh.

-Before architecting any system, You need to think about performance and its implications which will have an impact on your overall application.
+Performance efficiency for EKS containers is composed of three areas:

+- Optimize your container

+- Resource Management

+- Scalability Management

 ## Best Practices